paszu/3DSRepo/Region-Changing.md

 This is add-on section for region changing your arm9loaderhax CFW SysNAND.
 This is done by installing the CIAs for and injecting the SecureInfo_A file from the region you want to switch to.

-**You MUST have already completed Part 5 and installed arm9loaderhax or you will BRICK.**
+**You MUST have already completed Part 5 and installed arm9loaderhax + Luma3DS to use this.**

 **You SHOULD have confirmed functional NAND backups of your arm9loaderhax 3DS (such as `sysNAND-A9LHAX.bin`) in case something goes wrong.**